yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/single-sign-on-sso/microsoft-entra-id-sso-guide.md

 2. Wait for the **Upload completed** confirmation
 3. Click **Save**

-Alternatively, you may acquire the information listed in **Option B** and enter it manually.
+Alternatively, you can take the information listed in **Option B** and enter it manually.

 ## Step 3: Verify SAML certificate settings